PyCQA/isort/docs/configuration/options.md

 ## Order By Type

-Order imports by type in addition to alphabetically
+Order imports by type in addition to alphabetically.

+**NOTE**: type here refers to the implied type from the import name capitalization. isort does not do type introspection for the imports.
+These "types" are simply: CONSTANT_VARIABLE, CamelCaseClass, variable_or_function.
+If your project follows PEP8 or a related coding standard and has many imports this is a good default, otherwise you likely will want to turn it off.
+From the CLI the `--dont-order-by-type` option will turn this off.

 **Type:** Bool
 **Default:** `True`